6stringbeliever/neighborhood-map/README.md

 Project 5 for the Udacity front-end nanodegree.

+This is map of all stadiums in the major professional sports leagues (MLB, NBA, NFL, NHL, and MLS)

 (Why yes, that is a big neighborhood...)

 ## Installation

 1. Download the repo.
 1. The optimized content is in the dist directory.
 The source code is in the dev directory.
-1. Run the default Gulp task to re-minify everything if you make changes to the dev code.
+1. Run the "gulp build" task to clean the dist directory and re-minify everything if you make changes to the dev code.

 ## Sites/Tools Used